Skip to content

 )

-# Check all attributes of the tested class is well set up according API calls mocked from GCP fixture file
+# Verify that all attributes of the tested class are correctly initialized based on the API calls mocked from the GCP fixture file.

 assert bigquery_client.service == "bigquery"